-With Deryn Thorpe, visit some of Victoria's most beautiful private gardens.
+With Sandra McMahon, visit some of Victoria's most beautiful private gardens.
 Many of the exclusive visits will be hosted by the owners and designers themselves.

-- Meet some of Victoria's most prominent landscape designers and horticulturalists including Andrew Laidlaw, Paul Bangay, Stephen Ryan, John Patrick and Sandra McMahon; view designs by such luminaries as Phillip Johnson and Fiona Brockhoff. - With landscape designer Paddy Milne, explore two unique contemporary private gardens in Ballarat. - Meet artist and designer Perry Lane and learn how he walks the line between cultivation and wildness in his 'naturalistic garden with a difference' at his Kooroocheang home. - Meet celebrity designer Paul Bangay, who takes us through his own spectacular rural garden, Stonefields, and view his work at Main Ridge on the Mornington Peninsula. - Spend a day with horticulturalist Stephen Ryan, exploring a number of private gardens in the Macedon Ranges, including Stephen's own garden, Tugurium. - Spend a day at the Melbourne International Flower and Garden Show, where Deryn Thorpe will introduce you to the designers and critique the landscape displays. - Explore four hectares of established gardens at Mount Macedon, at a historic working cattle property, Bolobek, and spend time with owner Brigid Robertson. - Phillip Johnson won gold and 'Best in Show' for his show garden at the RHS Chelsea Flower Show in 2013; visit Lubra Bend in the Yarra Valley and his own private garden in the Dandenong Ranges. - With Sandra McMahon visit the Kuranga Native Plant Nursery and Woodcote, her home garden in Kilsyth. - Meet award-winning Melbourne designer Jim Fogarty, who won a gold medal for Royal Botanic Gardens Victoria at the RHS Chelsea Flower Show in 2011, and gold and 'Best in Show' at the RHS Hampton Court Palace Flower Show in 2014.
-Jim introduces us to the Australian Garden at Cranbourne (designed by Taylor Cullity Lethlean with Paul Thompson) and gives us a talk on using indigenous plants at his garden in Flinders. - Tour the magnificent gardens at Cruden Farm with Michael Morrison, who worked tirelessly with Dame Elisabeth Murdoch for more than four decades. - Visit two of international designer Fiona Brockhoff's gardens Karkalla, an innovative coastal garden on the Mornington Peninsula; and the compact, leafy garden of her city home in Toorak (subject to confirmation). - View the fine design with colourful and bountiful gardens at Lambley Nursery, David Glenn's display and trial garden. - Examine the exquisite plantings and considered design when plantsman Jeremy Francis takes us on a tour of his garden gem called Cloudehill. - Tour The Garden Vineyard, widely considered to be one of Australia's finest gardens. - Accompanied by landscape architect Andrew Laidlaw, discover two very private gardens in Melbourne's inner east. - Join landscape architect John Patrick and learn about his work on a visit to his home garden.
+- Meet some of Victoria's most prominent landscape designers and horticulturalists including Andrew Laidlaw, Paul Bangay and John Patrick; view designs by luminaries including Robert Boyle, Phillip Johnson and Fiona Brockhoff. - Meet artist and designer Perry Lane and learn how he walks the line between cultivation and wildness in his 'naturalistic garden with a difference' at his Kooroocheang home. - Discover the formal garden 'rooms' and exuberant plantings of Andrew Lowth and Nigel Smith's romantic Bank House Newlyn. - Meet celebrity designer Paul Bangay, who takes us through his own spectacular rural garden, Stonefields, and view his work at Strath Creek and Creightons Creek in central Victoria, and Main Ridge on the Mornington Peninsula. - Spend a day with John Patrick exploring a number of private gardens in the Macedon Ranges and visit his home garden in Melbourne. - View Robert Boyle's work at The Falls in the Strathbogie Ranges, and Ridgefield in the Yarra Valley. - Stroll through the distinctive garden 'rooms' at the award-winning Sunnymeade. - Meet Simon Rickard at his private garden in Trentham which has been featured on ABC TV's Gardening Australia. - Explore four hectares of established gardens at Mount Macedon, at a historic working cattle property, Bolobek, and spend time with owner Brigid Robertson. - Admire the work of Phillip Johnson who won gold and 'Best in Show' for his show garden at the RHS Chelsea Flower Show in 2013 at his own private garden in the Dandenong Ranges. - Visit the Kuranga Native Plant Nursery, and Sandra McMahon's home garden in Kilsyth, in Melbourne's east. - Tour the magnificent gardens at Cruden Farm, designed by Edna Walling in 1930, with Head Gardener Mitch Burns perpetuating the vision of Dame Elisabeth Murdoch. - Visit two of Fiona Brockhoff's gardens Karkalla, an innovative coastal garden on the Mornington Peninsula; and the compact, leafy garden of her city home in Toorak. - View the fine design of the colourful and bountiful gardens at Lambley Nursery, David Glenn's display and trial garden. - Tour The Garden Vineyard, widely considered to be one of Australia's finest gardens. - Enjoy the exuberant plantings and the breathtaking views over Port Philip Bay from historic Heronswood, in Dromana. - Accompanied by landscape architect Andrew Laidlaw, discover two very private gardens in Melbourne's inner east.

-Overnight Ballarat (3 nights) • Melbourne (3 nights) • Flinders (2 nights) • South Yarra, Melbourne (1 night)
+Overnight Ballarat (3 nights) • Lancefield (2 nights) • Euroa (2 nights) • Sherbrooke (1 night) • Flinders (2 nights) • Melbourne (1 night)